psyukthi/feeling-responsive/pages/pages-root-folder/index.md

 widget2:
   title: "Why we need more healthier workplaces?"
   url: 'http://phlow.github.io/feeling-responsive/info/'
-  text: '
-1. "Boost your team's productivity and morale with our comprehensive corporate wellbeing training – because a healthy workplace is a happy workplace!"
-2. "Empower your employees with the tools they need to thrive, both personally and professionally, through our tailored corporate wellbeing programs."
-3. "Transform your corporate culture with our wellbeing training, designed to reduce stress, enhance mental health, and foster a supportive work environment."
-4. "Invest in your team's wellbeing today for a more resilient, motivated, and productive workforce tomorrow!"
-5. "Unlock the full potential of your employees with our expert-led corporate wellbeing training – where mental health meets peak performance."
-Do any of these resonate with what you're looking for? '
+  text: 'Are you looking to boost your team's productivity and morale?
+Do you want to empower your employees with the tools they need to thrive, both personally and professionally?
+Interested in transforming your corporate culture to reduce stress, enhance mental health, and foster a supportive work environment?
+Ready to invest in your team's wellbeing today for a more resilient, motivated, and productive workforce tomorrow?
+Want to unlock the full potential of your employees with expert-led corporate wellbeing training?

+The answer is Psyukthi Corporate Wellbeing. '

 widget3:
   title: "Counselling Sessions"
   url: 'https://github.com/Phlow/feeling-responsive/services'